2019-20 Mainstage Season

 Miss Bennet: Christmas at Pemberley

 From the most produced living playwright in the country comes a witty and heartwarming stage sequel to Pride & Prejudice.
 As the Bennet sisters gather at the Darcys’ estate for the holidays, the scholarly and socially awkward middle sister, Mary, is still living with her parents and facing an uncertain future.
 But the appearance of an unexpected guest at Pemberley—not only “a single man in possession of a good fortune” but also one who happens to be reading the exact same scientific tome as Mary—raises her hopes for independence and of finding a true intellectual match.

 Angels in America, Part One: Millennium Approaches

 February 21 – March 1, 2020

-Winner of a Pulitzer Prize and Tony Award, this epic drama traces the intertwined lives of Prior, diagnosed with AIDS; his lover, Louis, who cannot cope with his illness; Joe, a closeted gay Mormon who works for the secretly gay power broker Roy Kohn; Harper, an agoraphobic addict and Joe’s wife; Belize, a former drag queen and Prior’s ex-lover; Hannah, Joe’s mother from Salt Lake; and the Angel, who appears to Prior announcing that “The Great Work” is about to begin.
-Kushner weaves political, intellectual, and spiritual themes to generate a powerful play that changed the world when it was first produced, with resonance lasting to today.
+Winner of a Pulitzer Prize and Tony Award, this epic drama traces the intertwined lives of Prior, diagnosed with AIDS; his lover, Louis, who cannot cope with his illness; Joe, a closeted gay Mormon who works for the gay and homophobic power broker Roy Kohn; Harper, an agoraphobic addict, married to Joe; Belize, a former drag queen and Prior’s nurse; Hannah, Joe’s mother from Salt Lake City; and the Angel, who appears to Prior announcing that “The Great Work” is about to begin.
+Kushner weaves political, intellectual, and spiritual themes to generate a powerful play that changed the world when it was first produced, with profound resonance today.